qrzeller/simple_language_model_shakespeare/README.md

-# simple_language_model_shakespeare
+# Simple Language Model Shakespeare, Transformer based
-Part of a MiniProject for the course of Francois Fleurer, DeepLearning
+Part of a MiniProject for the course of Francois Fleuret, DeepLearning